thigu/terraform-kubernetes-helm-gcp/README.md

 [http://cloud.thiagofmleite.com](http://cloud.thiagofmleite.com)

+PS: that access is only possible because the DNS configuration at thiagofmleite.com points to Google Cloud nameservers where we are creating the static IP.

 If you want to see additional things about the new infrastructure and application you also can access [http://monitor.cloud.thiagofmleite.com](http://monitor.cloud.thiagofmleite.com) to access Kubernetes Dashboard.
 Considering it is only a test the dashboard doesn't requires credentials to access.

 ## Repository structure